STEP 2: SITE PREPARATION

 Weed control is critical when establishing native species.
 Native seedlings put most of their energy reserves into root establishment during the first year or two, and above-ground growth can be very slow.
 Plants can be shaded out very easily by fast-growing weeds, which should be eliminated prior to planting to help the project be successful.

 One method of weed control on large sites is the use of a broad-spectrum, glyphosate herbicide.
 This will kill any growing weeds, and subsequent sprayings (at about 1-month intervals, or whenever a site greens up with weeds again) will kill weeds that have germinated from seed stored in the soil.
 Sites that were previously planted with corn or soybeans will most likely only need to be sprayed once prior to planting.
 Old pastures may require several applications over multiple years to properly prepare a site.
-If more persistent broad-leaf weeds are present, herbicides such as 2,4-D or Sterling can be sprayed along with the glyphosate application.
+If more persistent broad-leaf weeds are present, herbicides such as 2,4-D can be sprayed along with the glyphosate application.
 Glyphosate degrades very quickly once it is sprayed and can be used up to the day before planting, while other herbicides should be applied at least two weeks prior to planting.

 If spraying is not an option, another effective method of weed control is tilling.
 An initial tilling at a depth of 3 - 6 inches will kill most weeds, and subsequent shallow tillings at approximately 2 - 3 inches deep will eliminate newly germinated weed seedlings.
 This will gradually reduce the amount of weed seed present in the soil.
 Subsequent tillings should be shallow to prevent more deeply buried weed seeds from being brought to the surface.